CODE SECURITY

 Enable Auto-Updates: Keep Chrome's auto-update feature enabled to receive patches promptly.

-Practice Safe Browsing: Avoid clicking on suspicious links or visiting untrusted websites, as these are common exploit vectors.
+Practice Safe Browse: Avoid clicking on suspicious links or visiting untrusted websites, as these are common exploit vectors.

 Use Security Tools: Employ browser extensions or antivirus programs to detect and block potential exploits.